noamkyr/Noam_Kyram-s_Projects/README.md

 # Welcome to My Developer Portfolio

 Hello!
-I'm [Your Name], a passionate software developer with a strong foundation in [Your Major or Field of Study].
+I'm Noam Kyram, a passionate software developer with a strong foundation in [Your Major or Field of Study].
 Over the past few years, I've worked on a variety of projects that showcase my skills in software development, web technologies, and data analysis.
 This portfolio is a collection of my best work, demonstrating my ability to turn ideas into functional, scalable, and efficient solutions.

-## 📁 Projects Highlights
+## 📁 Project Highlights

 ### [FPL Points Predictor](https://github.com/noamkyr/Noam_Kyram_FPL_Prediction.git)
 This project is designed to predict Fantasy Premier League (FPL) points for players based on historical data and upcoming fixtures.
 The model considers various factors such as player performance, opponent strength, and match location to make predictions.
 It’s a powerful tool for FPL enthusiasts who want to optimize their teams and make data-driven decisions.